 Applying for social housing

 We have almost 5000 households waiting for social housing.
 There are only around 800 available lettings each year, so we are only able to consider applicants having the greatest need.
 Even those that are considered are likely to face a lengthy wait, unless they choose areas with the most vacancies.
+For more information ofn the housing situation in Croydon See the Your Home, Your Move page.

 Am I eligible for council housing?